Bournemouth University has opted into the TEF and received a Silver award.

 - Preparing you for placement and beyond, our newly built facilities include a operating theatre simulation suite with highly accurate and life-like manikins

-- Get hands-on experience working in surgical theatres with multiple and varied practical work placements that make up approximately 60% of your time on the course
+- Get hands-on experience working in surgical theatres with multiple and varied practical work placements that make up just over 50% of your time on the course

 - You will be taught by actively practicing lecturers or those with perioperative experience